cameronmclean/hyperPatterns/API-resources.md

 /patterns/new 							POST - create a new pattern

 ??
-/patterns/update/:num					GET - return a populated template for editing
+/patterns/edit/:num:rev					GET - return a populated template/object for editing // note we only allow clients to edit certain fields.

-/patterns/update/:num					POST - wrangle and update changes.
+/patterns/edit/		 					POST - wrangle and update changes // accepts a JSON with the appropriate edited pattern _content_ - we examine the structure and content to see what to do with couchdb.